What Is a Data Lake vs a Data Warehouse?

 So Ted, what is a Data Warehouse?

 A Data Warehouse is a repository – it’s where structured data goes to rest.
 It involves engineers building ‘entry criteria’ for the data’s entry – these criteria are based on the data models that the organization wants to analyze.
 The end result is a well-structured set of data in and forms the schema.
 Data entering a Data Warehouse has some very specific requirements on it and is very controlled.
-The tables in the Warehouse used by the organization to produce meaningful analytics are preordained to assist with the most efficient production of this business intelligence.The purpose of a Data Warehouse is to combine all the different pieces of data coming in from the… Click To Tweet
+The tables in the Warehouse used by the organization to produce meaningful analytics are preordained to assist with the most efficient production of this business intelligence.The purpose of a Data Warehouse is to combine all the different pieces of data coming in from the organization to be able to provide analytical capabilities to gain insights from.
+Click To Tweet

 A Data Warehouse is an important thing – it’s not a place where data is thrown in without a consideration of what will happen next.
 There are very distinct purposes for loading information into Data Warehouses, there are many technologies connected to it and they depend on conforming to those data principles.

 So to summarize, a Data Warehouse is a repository of structured data that has been collected and organized according to a pre-built, rigid model (schema-on-write) based on very specific uses of that data.
 Because only very well-organized and specific data is collected with this approach, using this data once it’s in the Data Warehouse is fast and easy – but the setup is harder and you may potentially miss data that will be valuable in the future because you’re only collecting what’s in the schema.